MOF-ui/PRINT_py/README.md

 # General

-PyQT5-based python-ui to remote-control an ABB robot arm, mortar pumps, admixture pumps and DAQ devices in order to 3D print conrete/mortar on a large scale

 Hi!
 First of all: be careful with this program.
 Keep in mind, that it controls a very large robot arm that can easily cause a lot of damage.
 Also, I am not a programmer (nor is english my first language for that